Community Democrats of Ireland: Television coverage

 The party asked to be given an equal amount of air time as other parties on Ireland's national broadcaster RTÉ, but RTÉ turned this down, much to their chagrin.
 RTÉ stated that as the party had not achieved a reasonable threshold of the vote in a general or local election, they could not reasonably expect to be platformed.
 The CDI retorted that as this was their first-ever election they could not reasonably be expected to have past results by which to be judged by.
 The Community Democrats of Ireland sought an injunction against RTÉ but this did not lead anywhere either.
 However, the decision by RTÉ to exclude the Community Democrats did raise questions in Irish society about what the criteria for receiving air time should be and if there was bias against newly founded parties.

 Party values

 A flavour of the values of the party might be extrapolated from the background of CDI Candidate Christoper Morris; Morris noted in campaign literature that he was a Member of Executive Committee of Irish Family Planning Association and chairman of that group when a case was brought against it by IFPA for publishing a booklet on contraception, as well as a Founder member of Family Services Ltd., who pioneered a nationwide distribution of contraceptives through the post.
-He also noted he been apart of a previous attempt to launch a Liberal Party in Ireland in the 1960s, and that he was a Humanist and former President of the Irish Humanist Association.
+He also noted he had been a part of a previous attempt to launch a Liberal Party in Ireland in the 1960s, and that he was a Humanist and former President of the Irish Humanist Association.
 Finally, he also mentioned being a member of the council of the Irish Association of Civil Liberties and chairman of its sub-committee for reform of Divorce law.